What Goes Wrong with Basement Waterproofing?

 UNDER PRESSURE: The Basement Waterproofing Breakdown

 Basement waterproofing is a critical component of below-ground construction.
-When it fails, the consequences can be severe—structural damage, mold, and costly remediation.
+When it fails, the consequences can be severe—structural damage, mould, and costly remediation.
 This issue, we’re diving into:

 Water Ingress at Joints and Penetrations: Basements are full of vulnerable points—construction joints, movement joints, pipe penetrations, and service entries.
 These areas are often inadequately detailed or sealed, allowing water to bypass the primary waterproofing barrier.
 This can lead to flooding during or after construction or minor seepage which can lead to significant internal damage.